 Authorisation to Recruit

-Before going to external advertisement, Human Resources will seek to identify if there are any redeployment or reserve candidates.
-Once this has been exhausted, Human Resources will place an external advertisement and will respond to candidates enquiries in relation to the recruitment process.
+Before going to external advertisement, People and Culture will seek to identify if there are any redeployment or reserve candidates.
+Once this has been exhausted, People and Culture will place an external advertisement and will respond to candidates enquiries in relation to the recruitment process.
 The Redeployment Portal offers support to existing members of staff who are within six months of their employment with the University coming to an end or who have another reason to find alternative employment within the University (for example due to the closure of a service/unit).
 As part of our commitment to maintaining job security for our staff wherever possible, all vacant roles (over three months in duration) are required to be advertised via Redeployment.
 The majority of people looking for roles through Redeployment are those coming to the end of a fixed-term contract, so this can often be a much quicker and easier way of sourcing a suitable candidate who, in most cases, already has substantial and proven experience.
 Your HR Business Partner/Internal Recruiter will arrange for your role to be advertised through the Redeployment Portal.

 If the post isn’t filled through Redeployment it will usually be advertised externally to the wider job market.
 There may be limited situations where a job can be advertised internally to all University employees in the first instance.
 If you believe there are special circumstances that make this desirable for your vacancy, please contact your HR Business Partner/Internal Recruiter to discuss.

 There may also be situations where you wish to make a role available for internal development opportunities; for example, you may have a vacancy at a higher grade and already have a number of people within your school or service who have the expertise to take on the role.
 Again, if this is the case, please discuss it with your HR Business Partner in the first instance.
 The following are examples of occasions where public advertisements may not be appropriate.
 All Panel members must respect the confidentiality of the process.
 Particular care must be taken in relation to sensitive personal data.
 It is of paramount importance that Panel members should treat all applications in the strictest confidence.
-Details in relation to the interview performance of any applicant should not be discussed with anyone outside of the Panel, Human Resources or senior members of staff within the University.
+Details in relation to the interview performance of any applicant should not be discussed with anyone outside of the Panel, People and Culture or senior members of staff within the University.